Maple Leaf Sports & Entertainment: Merger with the Raptors and rebranding

 MLSE announced in April 2005 that they would be working with Cadillac Fairview (a wholly owned subsidiary of Ontario Teachers' Pension Plan) and Lanterra Developments to build Maple Leaf Square, a major entertainment complex situated next to the ACC.
-The $500 million 1700000 sqft complex, which was completed in 2010, is a mixed use facility which features the Hotel St. Germain, e11ven restaurant, Real Sports Apparel, Real Sports Bar and Grill, Longo's grocery store, office space and condominium residences.
-In conjunction with the construction of Maple Leaf Square was a two-year, $48 million renovation of the ACC to connect it with the square, which added a new atrium that includes a high-definition broadcast studio for Leafs TV, NBA TV Canada and GolTV Canada.
-The external wall of the atrium features a 30 by 50 ft video screen which often broadcasts games to spectators gathered in the plaza in front of the arena.
+The $500 million 1700000 sqft complex, which was completed in 2010, is a mixed use facility with tenants including MLSE owned Real Sports Apparel, Real Sports Bar and Grill, and e11ven restaurant, as well as Hotel St. Germain, Longo's grocery store, office space and condominium residences.
+In conjunction there was a two-year, $48 million renovation of the ACC to connect it with the square, which added a new atrium which includes a high-definition broadcast studio for Leafs TV, NBA TV Canada and GolTV Canada.
+The external wall of the atrium features a 30 by 50 ft video screen, which often broadcasts games to spectators gathered in the plaza in front of the arena.
+Real Sports Apparel relocated next to Gate 1 of the ACC in 2014.